ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/glossary.rst

      `ESMValTool Documentation`_.

    KGOs
-    Known Good Outputs are outputs from an ESMValTool recipe that have been confirmed (typically by a scientist) to be as expected.
+    Known Good Outputs (KGOs) are outputs from an ESMValTool recipe that have been confirmed (typically by a scientist) to be as expected.
 KGOs are used in the compare task in the |RTW| to check whether any changes have been introduced to the outputs from an ESMValTool recipe after changes are made to either ESMValCore or ESMValTool.